Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

 Modifying the application:

 It is very easy to make the changes and deploy them.
-Let us modify Example.java file.
-Before making modification, check the response for http://localhost:<port>/v1/example, in a browser (get port number from the home page of the application).
+Let us modify Example.java file under `src/main/java/application/rest/v1`.
+Before making modification, check the response for http://localhost:port_no/v1/example, in a browser (get port_no from the home page of the application link from browser).
 Now, let us modify and change the display message to `Congratulations, your modified application is up and running!!!`.
 Save the file.
 Wait for a few moments for the changes to be built and deployed.
-Now check by invoking the rest api http://localhost:<port>/v1/example on your browser.
+Now check by invoking the rest api http://localhost:port_no/v1/example on your browser.
 The modified message should be displayed.
 It is this easy to modify changes in a cloud native application.

 You can then go on to modify this application to add your business logic.
 This way you focus on just what is needed for the business logic and not worry about other environmental issues while building a cloud native application.